Glinrens-corner/ruleta/README.md

 # Ruleta

-Ruleta is a minimalist Python Rule engine based on functional programming ideas.
+Ruleta is a minimalist Python Rules framework based on functional programming principles.

 Ruletas main goal is to make your rule definitions as close to the nested list of rules that hopefully is your spec with a minimum amount of clutter.